 Planting in Autumn for Winter Harvest

-Most of your winter vegetables are going to need at least 10 weeks to grow, so start planting these in autumn, around April and May in Perth.
+Most winter vegetables in Perth are going to need at least 10 weeks to grow, so start planting these in autumn, around April and May in Perth.
+Autumn is also a good time to plant deciduous fruit trees, such as apples and pears, which not only provide a bountiful harvest but also add beauty to your garden landscape.

 What Are Winter Vegetable Growing Times?